Welcome to the Teaching and Learning (T&L) Group!

 To drive innovation on teaching and learning within the Sakai community.
 To share best practices, understandings and experiences among faculty members themselves and between faculty and other Sakai community members.
 To communicate the goals and issues of the teaching and learning community to contributors in Sakai including developers, UI, system administrators, documentation, support, QA.

-The Teaching with Sakai Innovation Award
+Exemplary Teaching with Sakai Award

-Gathering and Sharing Teaching and Learning Practices
+EXPERIMENTAL ACTIVITY: Gathering and sharing Teaching and Learning Practices

 Minutes and Notes from T&L Conference Calls and Meetings